$(\alpha,\beta)$-metrics satisfying the $T$-Condition or the $\sigma T$-Condition: Some ODEs

-Here there are no restrictions on $\beta$, so it can be chosen such that $b<1$ and since $\phi$ satisfies \eqref{phi_conditions}, then the Finsler metric $F=\alpha \phi(s)$ is regular Finsler metric admitting functions $\sigma_h(x)$ such that $\sigma_hT^h_{ijk}=0$.
-However, $F$ is not a solution for the Landsberg unicorn's problem.
-We have to put some restrictions on $\beta$ (see \cite{Shen_example}) so that we obtain such a solution.
-Unfortunately, these restrictions turn $F$ into almost regular Finsler metric.

-$\bullet$ Sumerizing above,the class of $(\alpha,\beta)$-metrics that satisfies the $\sigma$T-condition is as same as the class which is obtained by Z. Shen.
-This confirms our previous claim in \cite{Elgendi_BL} that the long existing problem of regular Landsberg non Berwaldian spaces is (closely) related to the question:\\
+$\bullet$ Summarizing above, the classes \eqref{berwald} and \eqref{Landsberg} are almost regular $(\alpha,\beta)$-metrics.
+Moreover, the class \eqref{Landsberg} of $(\alpha,\beta)$-metrics that satisfies the $\sigma T$-condition, when $b(x)=b_0$ for some constant $b_0$, is the same as the class which is obtained by Z. Shen in \cite[Theorem 1.2]{Shen_example}.
+This confirms our previous claim in \cite{Elgendi_BL} that the long existing problem of regular Landsberg non-Berwaldian spaces is (closely) related to the question:\\

 \textit{Is there any Finsler space admitting functions $\sigma_r(x)$ such that $\sigma_rT^r_{ijk}=0$?}